You can enjoy Winter Wellness Austria in these hotels

 Winter wellness in the forest & in quiet regions

-These stays are aimed at travelers who want to use the winter for inner peace and conscious breaks.
+Some stays combine wellness with structure and retreat.
+This type of stay is aimed at travelers who want to use the winter months for inner peace and clear daily routines.

 Alpine Wellness & Mountain View